 Light Carrier Oils: Jojoba, Fractionated Coconut

-Jojoba oil is similar to natural sebum on the scalp, and is a perfect option to use as a moisturiser without clogging pores.
-Argan oil is rich in antioxidants and vitamin E, hydrating the scalp but keeping things light and non-greasy.
-Fractionated coconut oil (the lighter version of regular coconut oil) is extremely hydrating without creating a build-up and has fewer chances of clogging follicles.
+Jojoba oil is similar to the scalp’s natural sebum and is a perfect option for moisturising without clogging pores.
+Argan oil is rich in antioxidants and vitamin E, hydrating the scalp without leaving it feeling heavy or greasy.
+Fractionated coconut oil (the lighter version of regular coconut oil) is extremely hydrating without causing buildup and has fewer chances of clogging follicles.

 Essential Oil Blends: Dilution Ratios & Contraindications